RE-DOCTOR-AI/Web-SDK-Documentation/README.md

 ### License Key Setup
   Along with SDK files you will also get your License key.
 If you don't have it yet or need or have any questions, please send a request to info@re.doctor.
-  You can see here how you can pass the license key to the SDK:

 ### Optional vs required fields.
 On the page you have to have some elements which are required by the SDK.